aucontraire/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 * 5-execute: script that adds execute permission to the owner of the file hello
 * 6-multiple_permissions: script that adds execute permission to the owner and group, read permission to others
 * 7-everybody: script that adds execution permission to all
+* 8-James_Bond: script that sets all the permission for other users and none for rest